EaseCation/ease_chat/README.md

 and commands for maintaining.

 Although the first version of EaseChat Nexus may be less flexible, we deployed it on production use months ago.
-It continues to exchange massive messages for 3,000 hours without rebooting or pausing on our game server network, which consists of ~350 endpoints and produces ~1k messages on average per second, their CPU and RAM usage being low at the same time.
+Its record on non-pausing and reboot-free execution is 4,643 hours on our mini-game server network region, from Dec 12, 2018 to Jun 23, 2019, killed mistaken by a ctrl-c quit.
+The network consists of ~350 endpoints and produces ~1k messages on average per second, their CPU and RAM usage being low at the same time.
 Players mostly suggest it 'Great' in our recent survey on this part of the game's experience.

 ## Project structure